kubeflow/website/content/docs/guides/gcp-e2e.md

     ```

 1. If you want a custom name for your deployment, set the `DEPLOYMENT_NAME`
    environment variable.
+Note that the name must be the same as the one you
+   used when configuring the **redirect URI** for the OAuth client credentials
-If you don't set this variable, your deployment gets
+   earlier in this tutorial.
+If you don't set this variable, your deployment
-   the default name of `kubeflow`:
+   gets the default name of `kubeflow`:

     ```
     export DEPLOYMENT_NAME=kubeflow